-SO7 Total number of legal actions for anti-competitive behaviour, antitrust, and monopoly practices and their outcomes
+SO7 Total number of legal actions for anti-competitive behaviour, anti-trust, and monopoly practices and their outcomes

 Orion aims to avoid any anti-competitive behaviour.
 Orion's performance history in this respect is excellent.
+Legal actions meant by this indicator have not been taken towards Orion in the years under review.